ssruoh/CI_MS4/README.md

 **Creating A Local Clone of the Github Repository**

 1. Login to Github and locate the [repository](https://github.com/ssruoh/CI_MS4)
-2. Click on the green Code button
+2. Click on the Code button
 3. Click on the clipboard icon under "Clone with HTTPS" to copy the link
 4. Open Git Bash
 5. Change the current working directory to the one where you want the clone to be created.